Siberia ghost town

 within my book

 Let us begin with an introduction to the places and characters which play a role in my story of Going Alone.
-Some of these will figure notably in the book, while others are only mentioned briefly, or not at all, or may only appear elsewhere, such as in my other writings or within the many videos I have made and shared about the deep wilderness settings which I’ve explored in Japan and America.
-Each of these places and characters are important to me for their use as landmarks, symbols, or analogy to the ideas I wish to convey; and as we proceed through this book, I would like you to imagine four separate regions where these places and characters exist as elements of the story I wish to tell.
+Some of these will figure notably in the book, while others are only mentioned briefly, or not at all, or may only appear elsewhere, such as in my other writings or within the many videos I have made and shared about the deep wilderness settings which I have explored in Japan and America.
+Each of these places and characters are important to me for their use as landmarks, symbols, or analogy to the ideas I wish to convey; and as we proceed through this book, I would like you to imagine four separate regions where these places and characters exist as elements of the story I want to tell.

 The first region is this civilization we enjoy and share (even if you and I are separated now by vast space and time) and which is the common bond between my writing these words and your reading of them.
 I do not think I need to speak much of this civil place and circumstance between us, given the fact that it is our common human heritage, even if I am from California and you are from Istanbul.
 This shared resource of human connection is something we both know, enjoy, and may sometimes struggle to find and maintain a place within.
 It is our civilization, and our community, and our people, and our home.
 This is the place from which we will start.
 It is the setting out point for this adventure of Going Alone.
 Do not lose sight of it.
 Never forget what it is, or how important this grounding will always be to the well-lived life, to the social life, to The Good Life.

 The next three regions of potential exploration are settings increasingly removed from civilization; places elsewhere and far away, distant, and remote to our common understanding and the comfort of what we know is true.
-You and I are both aliens of a sort in these less explored places, especially when we go alone, and especially when we go alone where there are no roads, trails, paths or opportunity of help; or where the connections, security and comfort we've left behind are now truly out of reach.
+You and I are both aliens of a sort in these less explored places, especially when we go alone, and especially when we go alone where there are no roads, trails, paths, or opportunity of help; or where the connections, security, and comfort we've left behind are now truly out of reach.
 At the near edge of this vast and mostly universal wild there is a crossing over point and borderland which I call The Edge of Deep-Water.
 It is a high point between civilization and the deeper wilds.
 A place where we can at once see, hear, and otherwise perceive both the last vestige of our home and community in the near distance behind us, as well as the empty lands of wildness dead ahead and down below.
 This, Edge of Deep-Water is someplace we can indeed visit.
 And if we are lucky, and if we go alone, then just maybe we will catch a glimpse there of the terrible thing I call The Great Indifference which is defined further in this book.
 I recommend going no further than this edge if you are timid or scared, or not willing to risk, or to lose, or to die seemingly too soon.
 This is my very real and sincere warning to you.
 I am not trying to seem dramatic or to simply entertain you with dangerous-sounding cautions.
 Death and something possibly much worse can really find you when you perceive The Great Indifference.
 Do not go alone to The Edge of Deep-Water if you do not really want to know.
 And if you do go, then go alone, and do not try to follow me… You will not find what is not there if you do.

 Next, and beyond The Edge of Deep-Water, comes the Deep-Water Wilderness itself.
 This is where most of the remaining characters and places in this book are found.
 They are landmarks, as I said, and though they are indeed real, it does not really matter if you find them.
 In fact, you are better off discovering such things in a “desert” of your own seeking.
 Go somewhere else.
 Find something else.
 Take your own scary risks.
 Do not seek the places and things which I have found and have related here.
 Do not look for The Great Indifference just where I found it, as it will be hard to see with the echo of my past passage blinding your view and confounding your footsteps.
 And if you do go where I once went, and then successfully locate any of my landmarks, such as The Watcher or The Miner or Campo #1, or The Home of Faith or even Mt.
 Wildness itself, then I bet you’ll stand there and say to yourself…“why the hell did I come here?!?” and “What was Kurt talking about?
 This is nothing!”
-And so it’ll be…nothing, to you.
-That is because, even if you went to my places all by yourself, you didn’t truly go alone.
+And so, it’ll be…nothing, to you.
+That is because, even if you went to my places all by yourself, you did not truly go alone.

 The last place on my indistinct map of regions is The Great Indifference itself, which is both beyond, and within The Deep-Water Wilderness.
 It is everywhere, in fact, only we can see it better the further we get out there in the "desert."
 It’s in the mountains too, and in the sea, and where you work, and where you live; though you can’t very well perceive such empty in these places due to the clutter of life and the artifacts of living.
 To perceive The Great Indifference clearly, you will need a desert, and you will need to go far.
 Far beyond your own Edge of Deep-Water (give one last look back before you proceed), going down and into your own Deep-Water and then beyond.
 Do you see it out there?
 If so, then now what… Read on to learn how I answered this peculiar question in my own life, which is the substance and subject of my book and story.